moos3/Billing-Functions/README.md

 5. Replace the values in the "values.yaml" file.
 Only the first four values are mandatory to be replaced.
     - project_id: Need to be replaced by your project ID
     - billing_id: Need to be replaced with the billing ID of your project
-    - slack_webhook: Need to be replaced by the incoming webhook of your slack app
+    - bottoken: Need to replace by the "Bot User OAuth Access Token" that you will find on your slack app
     - slack_channel: channel to which you want your billing alerts to be sent
     - topic_name: pub/sub topic namme.
 Optional to change.
     - dataset_name: BigQuery dataset where the billing alert data will be stored.